-Note: Asynchronous Online course.
-All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
+MW 10:15-12:20pm CC3-306 1003 Lee, S Semester Hybrid course.
+Reserve Mondays and Wednesdays from 10:15AM-12:20PM for meetings on campus as scheduled.
+All remaining instruction will be conducted online, provided via the internet through the college learning management system CANVAS and Zoom software.
 Access to a computer with audio and video capability is required.
-Go to www.losmedanos.edu/onlineclasses for course access information.